Uniform MCP Server

 MCP Server in Cursor

-This indicates that Cursor called componentAciton function and inspect payload as well as the response:
+This indicates that Cursor called componentAciton function and inspected the payload as well as the response:

 mcp-response